dddjjjbbb/Grunz/README.md

 ### Important notes

-- The code was written using Python 3.7, please install this version or you may run into issues installing the required dependencies.
+- The code was written using Python 3.7, please install this version, or you may run into issues installing the required dependencies.
 For example, at the time of writing Python 3.9 doesn't have any wheels for numpy, so this would fail.
-- Currently both Microsoft's [CameraTraps](https://github.com/microsoft/CameraTraps) and
+- Currently, both Microsoft's [CameraTraps](https://github.com/microsoft/CameraTraps) and
 [ai4eutils](https://github.com/microsoft/ai4eutils) are added to Grunz as git submodules.
 This allows the user to track these repos as and when they are updated.
 Instructions to do so follow.
 - **Please note** the MegaDetector model exceeds GitHub's file size limit of 100.00 MB.